OAuth2 client

 Distribution Set (DS)

-A Distribution Set defines a meta package that combines a set of software modules which have to be provisioned entirely (e.g. OS X Ver X. JVM Y ver.
+A Distribution Set defines a meta package that combines a set of software modules that must be provisioned in their entirety (e.g., OS X Ver X, JVM Y ver.
 Y, AH Z ver.
 Z).

 Distribution Set Type

-A Distribution Set Type is an abstract definition for DS that defines which types of Software Modules can be added (optionally or mandatory).
-A DS is considered complete, if all mandatory Software Modules are present.
-Only complete DS can be assigned to a Target.
+A Distribution Set Type is an abstract definition for DS that defines which types of Software Modules can be added (optionally or mandatorily).
+A DS is considered complete if all mandatory Software Modules are present.
+Only a complete DS can be assigned to a Target.

 Gateway